-An exciting cycling education program targeting all grade 4 & 5 students in Metro Vancouver, Kelowna, the Capital Regional District (Victoria) and growing.
+An exciting cycling education program targeting all grade 4 & 5 students in Metro Vancouver, Kelowna, the Capital Regional District (Victoria), Prince George and growing.
 With the continued support from the BC Active Transportation Strategy, our goal is to implement this program province-wide!

 Thank you to our generous sponsors!